TylerGibbs02/Active-Directory-Domain-Services-Lab/README.md

 ---

-### 5. Security Groups
+### 3. Security Groups
-- Created security groups for:
+- Created security groups for department-based access
-  - Printer access
-  - Shared folders
-  - Department-based access
 - Added users to appropriate groups

 ---

 ## Client Configuration

-### 6. Join Workstations to the Domain
+### 4. Join Workstations to the Domain
-- Joined `CLIENT01` to the domain
+- Joined `CLIENT01` to the domain using pre-staged computer
-- Verified computer account creation in AD
 - Logged in using domain credentials

 ---